 Short-Term Nervous System Damage

-If a person continues to abuse alcohol, they may experience a number of side effects to the brain, nerves, and other areas of the body.
+If a person continues to drink alcohol to excess, they may experience many side effects to the brain, nerves, and other areas of the body.

-Symptoms of short-term nervous system damage caused by alcohol abuse include:
+Symptoms of short-term nervous system damage caused by alcohol use disorder include:

 Long-Term Nervous System Damage

-Long-term alcohol abuse leads to a number of adverse health consequences, including risks for cancer, weakened immune system, and damage to the nervous system.
+Long-term alcohol use leads to several adverse health consequences, including risks for cancer, a weakened immune system, and damage to the nervous system.

 Some conditions which affect the central nervous system and can develop with prolonged alcohol abuse include: